Receiving and Sending Calls

 james@video.company.com:5070

-If you are registered on the same server via SIP or H.323, you don't need to specify the server address; simply entering the conference number is sufficient and is the recommended method.
-To join a videoconference hosted on the TrueConf server, use the call string in one of the following formats:
+If you are registered on the same server via SIP or H.323, you don't need to specify the server address; simply enter the conference ID.
+This method is recommended.
+To connect to a video conference held on the TrueConf server, use the call string in one of the following formats:

 • 00<Conference_ID>@<server>